Jim Hurtubise: Early racing career

-Jim Hurtubise began in the early 1950s racing his number 56 coupe alongside his brother Pete in the Sportsman class at venues in Southeastern Canada and Western New York, including Merrittville Speedway, Ontario, and Cuba Lake Raceway in Cuba, New York.
+Hurtubise began in the early 1950s racing his number 56 coupe alongside his brother Pete in the Sportsman class at venues in Southeastern Canada and Western New York, including Merrittville Speedway, Ontario, and Cuba Lake Raceway in Cuba, New York.
 After the 1955-56 season, Hurtubise left for California where he began racing modifieds but soon moved to sprint cars, where he became a champion on the International Motor Contest Association (IMCA) and California Racing Association circuits.

 Championship Car career

 Hurtubise raced in the USAC Championship Car series in the 1959–1968 and 1970–1974 seasons, with 97 career starts.
-He finished in the top ten 38 times, with 4 victories, in 1959 at Sacramento, 1960 at Langhorne, and 1961 and 1962 at Springfield.
+He finished in the top-ten 38 times, with four victories, in 1959 at Sacramento, 1960 at Langhorne, and 1961 and 1962 at Springfield.
 In 1964, after suffering serious burns in an accident during the Rex Mays Classic at the Milwaukee Mile, doctors asked Hurtubise how he wanted his hands shaped permanently.
 Hurtubise told them to pin his hands so he could hold a beer can, knowing that if he "could hold a beer can, (he) could hold a steering wheel."
 Hurtubise would later be awarded the Ralph DePalma award for overcoming his injuries to return to racing.

 Hurtubise ran in ten Indianapolis 500 races between 1960 and 1974.
 His best finish was a thirteenth in 1962.
 Hurtubise was named the 1960 Indianapolis 500 Rookie of the Year.